vincehacks/Java-Spring/README.md

 #### Main Class
 - Main Class will change
 	- Create ApplicationContext = is the **container**
-	- .getBean -> This will be the starting point!
+	- `.getBean` -> This will be the starting point!
 		- This method is overloaded
-		- Will look for "library in the LibraryServiceImpl.class"
+		- Will look for "library in the `LibraryServiceImpl.class`"

 #### application-config.xml